Squidjigg/pythonProjects/README.md

 ---
 ## Mad Libs Game
+`madLibs.py`

 Asks user for various inputs, such as colour, plural noun, item, and celebrity name.

 Generates a story from the inputs that are entered.

+---
+## Word Count
+`wordCount.py`

+Asks user a question, and returns the number of words used in the reply.

 ---